necibeahat/Part-of-Speech-Tagger/README.md

 For this reason, we use HMM model.

-__HMM__ is a probabilistic model that calculates the likelyhood of a tag and a word.
-The likelyhood is determined based on the transitional and emissional probabilities.
+__HMM__ is a probabilistic model that calculates the likelihood of a tag and a word.
+The likelihood is determined based on the transitional and emissional probabilities.
 - Transitional probability: how likely is a noun followed by a verb, verb followed by a model, and so on
 - Emissional probability: how likely is for a noun to be 'medicine' (form example above), and a verb to be treat.

-## How to run it
+## How to run it locally
 Check out the Jupiter notebook with name '_HiddenMarkovModelforPOS.ipynb_'

 ## Library